Sunday Morning Worship

-Treasure Kids is well under way now.
-Between the two groups we have almost 40 children coming along.
+Treasure Kids is a kids club for all primary aged children with two groups meeting every Wednesday (see below for times).
+Between the two groups we have up to 60 children coming along.
 They are having LOTS of fun!
 If you know any primary school aged children, families with children that age etc., encourage them to come along.
 We’ll give them a great welcome.

 6:00pm - 7:00pm (P1 - P3)